 I am very proud to be the head teacher of our wonderfully diverse and vibrant school community, which we refer to as 'Team Athelstan'.
 Everyone who works in our school values the whole school community and has a genuine team spirit.
 We work collaboratively for all our pupils to become successful learners, confident individuals and responsible citizens, who will thrive in whatever path they choose in the future.
 Respect is the cornerstone of our school and we endeavour to ensure that everyone feels valued.
 We constantly model and teach behaviours that promote respectful, considerate behaviour.
 These are referred to as our OBE - Outstanding Behaviour Expectations and include both learning and social behaviours.

-We acknowledge that the partnership with parents and carers is paramount for children to achieve their full potential; therefore we have a genuine desire to maintain and further extend this partnership.
+We acknowledge that the partnership with parents and carers is paramount for children to achieve their full potential in life, consequently, we have a genuine desire to maintain and further extend this partnership.
 This means that we are constantly looking for ways of bringing parents and carers into school to see what we do and how we teach various aspects of the curriculum.

 Recent years have seen our pupils achieve well, often exceeding national standards in formal tests.
 Just as importantly, however, we believe that the broader provision that we offer to our pupils is crucial to developing the whole child and his or her unique interests and talents; during their time with us, pupils have opportunities to excel in dance, drama, music, outdoor education and sporting activities.
 This culminates in a theatre production at the end of year six, a truly memorable experience for all involved.
 We have been recognised for our curriculum provision by gaining many awards for curriculum subjects such as Art, Science and Geography but we have also been awarded Green Flag Eco-school status which shows our commitment to the wider curriculum.